llafuente/js-2dmath/README.markdown

 ## Performance?
 HOW?/TIPS

-* avoid **new**
+* Avoid **new**
-* use arrays instead of objects, this is huge performance boost!
+* Use arrays instead of objects, this is huge performance boost!
-* avoid creating unnecessary variables.
+* Avoid creating unnecessary variables (reuse intermediate variables) only "create" & "clone" methods must instance new variables.
-* cache every function call to a single variable. example: Vec2.add -> vec2_add
+* Cache every function call to a single variable. example: Vec2.add -> vec2_add
-* avoid return *new* arrays (except for create/clone)
+* If access an multi-dimensional array in a loop, cache the array access. for(i...) carr=arr[i]; carr[X]

-* if you access two time an array, cache it
+I'm sure I miss some of my own performance tips, PR if you find any error or find a better way!

-I'm sure i miss some of my own performance tips, PR if you find any error or find a better way!
+See some [performance test](https://github.com/llafuente/js-2dmath/blob/master/js-performance-tests.markdown) that prove it.

 ## Browser